-All students are required to promptly report violations of the code of conduct to a teacher, counselor, the dean, the building principal or his or her designee.
-Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to School Personnel.
+All students are required to promptly report violations of the Code of Conduct to a teacher, counselor, dean, principal or designee.
+Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to school personnel.